 Tooth Surface Loss Treatment in London

-If your teeth are worn down, eroded and are flat, this could be a sign you are grinding your teeth or perhaps have too much acid in the mouth.
-Your dental practice Smile Cliniq in London offers treatments against tooth surface loss.
-Call us to book a consultation today on 020 8090 9077
+Tooth wear is a common issue and if you feel that your teeth are worn down, eroded and are flat, this could be a sign you are grinding your teeth or perhaps have too much acid in the mouth.
+Teeth grinding treatment is a popular option for many.
+Your dental practice Smile Cliniq in London offers tooth wear treatments against tooth surface loss.
+Call us to book a consultation today on 020 8090 9077.

 A common cause of tooth wear is teeth grinding (bruxism), or clenching.
 People who grind their teeth usually do it at night time in their sleep and often do not know they are grinding.
-Causes of teeth grinding are linked to stress.
-Bruxism can become a habit and may still occur unconsciously after the source of stress has been addressed
+Teeth grinding is often linked to stress.
+Also known as “Bruxism”, unconscious teeth grinding can become a habit and may still occur unconsciously after the source of stress has been addressed.

 An obvious sign you are grinding your teeth is the appearance of flat, level teeth that appear slightly hollowed and darker in the centre.

 Strong acids constantly and frequently in contact with teeth may also cause teeth to erode and wear away.
 Acids effecting tooth surface loss maybe from citrus fruits, fruit juices and/or fizzy drinks.
 People suffering from eating disorders or gastric regurgitation may also exhibit erosion to their teeth.